 To celebrate 90 years in business and to celebrate their great customers, Gascho Automotive is hosting an open house and customer appreciation party on Thursday, Sept 15, from 4 – 7pm.
 This free event is open to everyone, so come down and meet Dave and his team, tour the new facility, and enjoy some free food and enter to win some great prizes.

 Visit Gascho Automotive’s website for more information, or call Dave anytime to talk about a new or pre-owned vehicle, or to book a service appointment.
 His helpful and friendly staff will be sure to take good care of you.

 PROFITABLE MARKETING: IT SHOULDN’T BE REVOLUTIONARY, RIGHT?

-Unfortunately, the lack of tracking leaves you open to a high probability of wasted dollars and a lot of “crossing your fingers” as you hope for more sales.
+It seems obvious: don’t invest in marketing that costs you more than the profit it generates, but the reality is that most businesses cannot accurately gauge the effectiveness of their marketing tactics.
+Usually because they haven’t needed to, they don’t know how or they’re just too busy taking care of business.Unfortunately, the lack of tracking leaves you open to a high probability of wasted dollars and a lot of “crossing your fingers” as you hope for more sales.
 These days that’s all unnecessary.
 There are many modern tools available for accurate tracking of leads & sales, you just have to demand it from your marketing/ad agency.